Create a high quality invoice now!Make an Invoice Now

 A consultant working by the hour is either an independent contractor or a business owner specializing in consulting.
-Those working on an hourly basis do so in the same fashion as an attorney, often times requiring a deposit up front.
-There is no standard hourly price that consultants charge, as the price may fluctuate depending on the type of consulting and the quality of expertise.
+Those working on an hourly basis do so in the same fashion as an attorney, oftentimes requiring a deposit upfront.
+There is no standard hourly price that consultants charge, as pricing fluctuates depending on the type of consulting and the quality of expertise, among other factors.
 Charging by the hour is preferred for smaller projects that are expected to be on an ongoing basis.
 Larger projects that need consultation typically charge a set price for the entire project.

-Use this calculation example to figure out your hourly rate for a consultation job.
+Use this formula to calculate a baseline hourly rate for consulting services.
 In this example, the consultant agrees to complete the job for $12,000 over the course of 5 weeks working 8 hours per day, which equates to $60 per hour.